TUDelft-PRIME-Books/Linear-Algebra/Chapter3/GeometryofLinearTransformations.md

 (Sec:GeomLinTrans)=

-# Some Important Classes of Linear Transformations
+# Some important classes of linear transformations

 We have seen in {numref}`Subsec:LinTrafo:LinTrafo` that any matrix corresponds to a linear transformation and that vice versa every linear transformation corresponds to a matrix.
 In this section, we will study some particularly noteworthy classes of linear transformations in more depth.